MicrosoftDocs/win32-pr.de-de/desktop-src/wic/-wic-bitmapsources-howto-scale.md

-5. Initialisieren Sie das Scaler-Objekt mit den Bilddaten des bitmapframes in der Hälfte der Größe.
+5. Initialisieren Sie das Scaler-Objekt mit den Bilddaten des Bitmapframes auf halber Größe.

     ```C++
     // Initialize the scaler to half the size of the original source.